The homogenized equation of a heterogenous Reaction-Diffusion model involving pulsating traveling fronts: Introduction and Setting of the Problem

 \section{Introduction and Setting of the Problem}

-This paper is a continuation in the study of the propagation phenomena of pulsating travelling fronts solving a heterogenous reaction-diffusion equation.
-The notion of travelling fronts arised in 1937 in the\textit{ homogenous} model of Fisher \cite{fi} and Kolmogorov, Petrovsky, and Piskunov \cite{kpp}.
+This paper is a continuation in the study of the propagation phenomena of pulsating traveling fronts solving a heterogenous reaction-diffusion equation.
+The notion of traveling fronts arose in 1937 in the\textit{ homogenous} model of Fisher \cite{fi} and Kolmogorov, Petrovsky, and Piskunov \cite{kpp}.
 This model describes certain population dynamics.
 In the one-dimensional case, it corresponds to the following equation

 The unknown $u=u(t,x)$ is the population density at time $t$ and position $x$, and the positive constant coefficients $D$, $\mu$ and $\nu$ respectively correspond to the diffusivity (mobility of the individuals), the intrinsic growth rate and the susceptibility to crowding effects.